Fact #1: Knowing how to calculate and interpret pour costs is critical to your bar’s business.

-With hundreds of drink offerings across your wine, spirit, and beer program, and ever-changing product listings and customer preferences, pricing drinks can pose a significant challenge.
+With hundreds of drink offerings across your wine, spirit, and beer program, and ever-changing product listings and customer preferences, pricing drinks can pose a significant challenge for bar management.
 Here’s a quick guide to solving it.

 To price a drink, calculate the cost of your drink by adding up the cost of ingredients.
 Choose a pour cost percentage (or profit margin) to target.
 Price the drink by taking the cost of your ingredients and dividing by the target pour cost.

 Price ($) = Cost of Ingredients ($) / Target Pour Cost (%)

 In a previous study, we’ve found that good target pour costs were 20% for beer, 14% for liquor, and 22% for wine.
 And when it comes to setting prices, our free Drink Price Calculator makes the math easy.

 When pricing your drink menu as a whole, there are two additional considerations to keep in mind.
 As an example, we’ll use our own hypothetical bar.

 BevSpot Bar: - $100,000 in monthly beverage sales - 50% spirits, 25% beer, 25% wine - 20% target pour cost